KrishPatel13/KrishPatel13/README.md

 📚 Pursuing an Honours Bachelor of Science with a specialization in Computer Science, with a Minor in Mathematics from the University of Toronto.

 💼 Currently working at UofT as a CS Teaching Assistant.
-Previously worked as a Mobile Application Developer at Dots and Coms, a Workshop/Technical Lead at my university’s Google Developer Student Club, and a Research Assistant at the Schulich School of Business.
+Previously worked as a Mobile Application Developer at Dots and Coms, a Workshop/Technical Lead at my university’s Google Developer Student Club.

 😎 Enrolled in the PEY Co-op program at the University of Toronto, currently seeking a 4 month co-op/internship (with a start date of May 2023).